Allen W. Gullion

-Major General Allen Wyant Gullion, USA (December 14, 1880 – June 19, 1946) was an American Army officer who served as the 19th Judge Advocate General of the United States Army from 1937 to 1941 and the 17th Provost Marshal General of the United States Army from 1941 to 1944.
+Major General Allen Wyant Gullion (December 14, 1880 – June 19, 1946) was an American Army officer who served as the 19th Judge Advocate General of the United States Army from 1937 to 1941 and the 17th Provost Marshal General of the United States Army from 1941 to 1944.

 Early years

 Allen Wyant Gullion, the son of Edmund A. Gullion and Atha Hanks, was born on December 14, 1880, in the town of Carrollton, Kentucky.
 He attended Centre College in Danville, Kentucky, and subsequently the United States Military Academy at West Point, New York.

 Army career

 He graduated from West Point in the class of 1905 and was commissioned a Second lieutenant at that time.
 Gullion subsequently saw service during the Moro Rebellion in the Philippines.
 Gullion received a law degree at the University of Kentucky in 1914.

 During the Pancho Villa Expedition, Gullion served with the 2nd Kentucky Infantry on the Mexican border in 1916.
 He was promoted to the temporary rank of Lieutenant Colonel during World War I and was assigned to the Office of the Provost Marshal, where he served as a Chief of Mobilization Division.

 In 1918, Gullion was transferred to France, where he served within II Corps as a judge advocate.
 In 1919, Gullion was transferred back to the United States and was appointed the legal adviser of major general Robert Lee Bullard on Governors Island.

 For his wartime service, Lieutenant Colonel Gullion was decorated with the Army Distinguished Service Medal for his merits in the Office of Mobilization Division.